569 lines

 <p class="john">JOHN: i fucked up too bad, too long ago.</p>

-<p class="john">JOHN: it’s just too late to change anything
+<p class="john">JOHN: its just too late to change anything

 now.</p>